aws-samples/sample-one-click-generative-ai-solutions/docs/solutions/brchat.en.md

 * **EnableRagReplicas**: Enable replicas for RAG database (improves availability but increases cost)
 * **Version**: Version of Bedrock Chat to deploy (default: v3)

-## Security Considerations
+!!! warning "Security Considerations"
     For production use, the following security measures are recommended:

     1. **IP Restrictions**: Use `AllowedIpV4AddressRanges` and `AllowedIpV6AddressRanges` to restrict access to specific IP addresses
     2. **Disable Self-Signup**: Set `SelfSignUp` to `false` and have administrators create users
     3. **Email Domain Restrictions**: Use `AllowedSignUpEmailDomains` to allow signups only from specific domains

-## Post-Deployment Setup
+### Post-Deployment Setup

+After clicking the deployment button, you will receive an email titled `AWS Notification - Subscription Confirmation` after a short while.
+Click the `Confirm subscription` link to start receiving deployment start and completion notifications.

 When deployment is complete, you'll receive a notification email containing: